radianttap/ryzentosh/README.md

 # Ryzentosh

-Adventures in building Hackintosh based with OpenCore, based on AMD Ryzen CPUs
+Adventures in building Hackintosh based with OpenCore (0.5.5), based on AMD Ryzen CPUs.

 Contents so far: